What is Food Chemistry?

 The term lipids refer to non -polar compounds or water-insoluble compounds of biological origin.
 The main functions of lipids are:

 - Storing energy

 - Prenol lipids

-Thus here we have discussed what is food chemistry, some of the components involved in food chemistry and applications of food chemistry.
+Thus, here we have discussed what is food chemistry, some components involved in food chemistry and applications of food chemistry.
 To learn more, register with BYJU’S.